renatogcc/renatogcc/README.md

 My name is Renato Garcia Campos, I have a degree in business administration and I am currently studying systems analysis and development at UNESC.
 I speak English fluently and I am currently studying to become a fullstack professional.
 I worked for years in foreign trade, but I always loved programming and technology.
 I am a self-taught professional and I love challenges.

-📚 I’m currently learning JavaScript6, PHP7, MSQL, BOOTSTRAP focusing on fullstack career.
+📚 I’m currently learning JavaScript6, PHP7, MSQL, BOOTSTRAP, Java, MongoDB, MYSQL, focusing on fullstack career.